If there's one thing that this Pandemic has taught us, it is to embrace the stillness. To be present.

-Life teaches us to be alone, to be lost and to regain ourself.
+Life teaches us to be alone, to be lost, and to regain ourselves.

-What would happen if you get stuck in an Island...
-How would you imagine to live...
+What would happen if you get stuck on an Island...
+How would you imagine living...

-You only have basic survival needs and equipments; tents, hammock, cooking utensils and just enough food good for 2 days.
+You only have basic survival needs and equipment; tents, hammocks, cooking utensils, and just enough food good for 2 days.

 I dared!
 I trekked a muddy road less traveled back in 2015.
 And my destination was the Island Province of Guimaras in the Philippines.

-In just 2 days time, I enjoyed the serenity of the place away from the people.
+In just 2 days, I enjoyed the serenity of the place away from the people.
 The water is cool and clean and I jumped off a cliff.
 That was a safe jump rather than a risky dive which I never dared.
 And I survived!

 Now, living in the present, I am thinking about the time in our lives when we go for an adventure of a lifetime; no attachment to things and the people.
-And absence of one of the most essential thing today -- getting online and the social media.
+And the absence of one of the most essential things today -- getting online and social media.

-The connection to online world is definitely our survival tool in the new best normal.
-For most of us, being offline is not being much alive, since nowadays everybody seem to go digital; going online to connect with coworkers, families, friends and special love ones.
+The connection to the online world is definitely our survival tool in the new best normal.
+For most of us, being offline is not being much alive, since nowadays everybody seems to go digital; going online to connect with coworkers, families, friends, and special love ones.